 Reflection and Feedback

-Take 15 minutes to complete a 360° online anonymous feedback of the peer-leadership contribution of your eight team members by May 16.
+Take 15 minutes to complete a 360° online anonymous feedback of the peer-leadership contribution of your eight team members by May 22.
 Those winning awards write thoughtful feedback for their colleagues.
-You will receive your team members' feedback of you at the end of May.
+You will receive your team members' feedback of you in early June.